 The Tutorial Center is staffed by a Director, an Assistant Director, and numerous part-time, student, and volunteer tutors.
 Part-time tutors are professional tutors employed at each site.
 Volunteer and peer tutors may also volunteer to work with students in specific areas.
 As funds permit, peer tutors are sometimes hired on a temporary basis.
 Students interested in becoming peer tutors should complete the Peer Link Application form.
 Community volunteers should complete the Community Volunteer Application Form.
 Completed applications should be sent to Jennifer Hicks or Nea Martin.

 Tutorial Center Administrators

-Nea Martin, Assistant Director of Tutoring, has a bachelor's degree in Chemistry and a bachelor's degree in Mathematics from Kennesaw State University.
+Nea Martin, Assistant Director of Tutoring, has a BS in Chemistry and a BS in Mathematics from Kennesaw State University.
 She is currently pursuing a master's degree in Applied Mathematics at the University of West Georgia.